Research

 Our current efforts are directed at applications in integrated molecular machines and implementation of our motors into more complex environments.
 In this regard we have achieved transmission of motor motion unto passive biaryl axes6 in a macrocyclic setup.
 Subsequently, we were able to use the unidirectional motor rotation to actively accelerate biaryl rotations by several orders of magnitude.7

-In our newest work the first mechanical threading event powered by a molecular motor has been realized.8 Embedding the motor into a different macrocyclic structure allows us to use the indanone fragment as revolving door during unidirectional rotation.
+In a recent work the first mechanical threading event powered by a molecular motor has been realized.8 Embedding the motor into a different macrocyclic structure allows us to use the indanone fragment as revolving door during unidirectional rotation.
 During this rotation an attached tetraethylene glycol chain is actively threaded through the macrocycle in a fully directional way.
 This concept establishes a first entry point into the uncharted territory of mechanical molecular weaving.

 6. Angew.
 Chem.
 Int.
 Ed.
 2018, 130, 11231.